IshavSohal/PriceHawk/doc/sprint4/PB.md

 1. changing password
 2. changing email
-3. adding/deleting/changing account number
-4. enabling/disabling email push notification
+3. enabling/disabling email push notification
-5. enabling/disabling text notification
-6. setting the time frame of what is considered a new change (12h, 6h, 1h, etc..)
+4. setting the time frame of what is considered a new change (12h, 6h, 1h, etc..)
-7. more settings to be added as project progresses
+5. more settings to be added as project progresses

 ### User story 16: Price History of Items
 As a businessman that has a pro account, I want to have a visual representation of the price history of my item(s) (potentially across multiple sources) within a customizable time interval displayed on the x-axis of the graph (last 12 months, last 6 hours, all-time) so that I can analyze the price trends of my item(s) in order to anticipate future trends to benefit my company.